kachick/chawan/README.md

 * The default image decoder (PNG, JPEG, GIF, BMP) uses the [stb_image](https://github.com/nothings/stb) library, and WebP images are decoded using the [JebP](https://github.com/matanui159/jebp) library.
-Image codecs are handled as protocols, so users will be able to add their own codecs (once I document how it works...)
+Image codecs are handled as protocols, so users can add their own codecs (with urimethodmap).

 For further details, please refer to the [architecture](doc/architecture.md) document.